 And if you like science, one thing you'll find is that Winchester has lots of scientists living in town - whether they be life scientists, physical scientists (like astronomers), or social scientists (like geographers!).
 So, if you're scientific-minded, you might like it here too.

-Winchester is a good choice for families with children because of several factors.
-Many other families with children live here, making it a place where both parents and children are more likely to develop social ties with other families.
-The town’s good public school district and large population of college-educated adults provide an environment conducive to academic success.
-Many people own their own single-family homes, providing areas for children to play and stability in the community.
+Because of many things, Winchester is a great place for families with children to consider.
+First of all, many other families with children live here, making Winchester a place where both parents and children are more likely to develop social ties with other families, as well as find family-oriented services and community.
+The town’s good public school district and large population of college-educated adults provide an environment conducive to academic values.
+With regard to real estate, Winchester has a high rate of owner-occupied single family homes, which tends to reflect stability in the local community.
 Finally, Winchester’s overall crime rate ranks among the lowest in the country, making it one of the safest places to raise a family.

 Winchester is a very ethnically-diverse town.
 The people who call Winchester home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Winchester residents report their race to be White, followed by Asian.
 Important ancestries of people in Winchester include Irish, Italian, English, German, and Polish.

 The most common language spoken in Winchester is English.
-Other important languages spoken here include Chinese and Portuguese.
+Other important languages spoken here include Chinese and French.